 Do you love going to concerts?
 Or seek out live albums from your favorite bands or artists?

-If you're anything Zack Biernat, you really dig live shows.
+If you're anything like Zack Biernat, you really dig live shows.

 "I love listening to live music and I love going to see shows.
 I found there's a lot of live albums available now on Spotify or YouTube, so I've been listening to a lot of my favorite bands, and I always enjoy that," he explains.